Arjentix/lssa/README.md

 Let’s send 17 tokens to the new private account.

-The syntax is identical to the public-to-public transfer; just set the private address as the recipient.
+The syntax is identical to the public-to-public transfer; just set the private ID as the recipient.

 This command will run the Authenticated-Transfer program locally, generate a proof, and submit it to the sequencer.
 Depending on your machine, this can take from 30 seconds to 4 minutes.